espenak/restfulgrok/docs/index.rst

 Welcome to restfulgrok's documentation!
 =======================================

 ``restfulgrok`` provides a very simple RESTful view mixin for ``five.grok.View``.
 It is not meant to be a full-featured REST library, only a quick solution for simple REST APIs using ``five.grok.View``.

 Features:

-- Content negotiation.
+- Content negotiation:
+    - Assumes same input and out mimetype (simplifies the implementation)
+    - Can be specified in a GET parameter (E.g.: ``?mimetype=application/yaml``)
+    - Can be specified use HTTP ACCEPT header.
+    - Supports:
+        - JSON
-- Data conversion (JSON and YAML by default)
+        - YAML
+        - HTML (read only)
+        - ... :ref:`customcontenttype`
 - HTTP response helpers for common response types.